markskeff/api-testing-basics/basics.md

 # Basics of REST API Testing

-In this document, we'll cover some essential concepts related to REST API testing.
-Whether you're new to API testing or looking to refresh your knowledge, this guide will provide you with a solid foundation.
+In this document, we'll introduce some essential concepts related to REST API testing to give you a basic overview of REST api testing.

 ## REST - Representational State Transfer